huntergera/yh-validator/README.md

 - `b (string)`: The second value to compare.
 - Returns: boolean - true if the two values are equal, false otherwise.

+`isUrl(input: unknown): boolean`

+Validates whether the input is a valid URL using the built-in URL constructor.

 ## 🧪 Running Tests
 ```
 npm test